Amtrak Floridain

 The Café Car, open to all passengers, offers a selection of hot and cold meals, snacks, and beverages, including beer, wine, and cocktails.
 It’s a convenient spot to grab a coffee, sandwich, or snack while stretching your legs during the trip.

-The Café Car is conveniently located between the coach and dining cars, making stopping by during your trip easy.
+The Café Car is conveniently located between the coach and dining cars, making it easy to stop by during your trip.
 It opens early and remains available throughout most of the day, with closures at night or for crew breaks.
 Keep an ear out for announcements about specific hours.

 Bringing Food on the Train

 Note: While you can bring food and non-alcoholic beverages onboard, Amtrak can’t heat or store your items.
-Also, per FDA regulations, you cannot consume the food you brought onboard in the Café Car.
+Additionally, according to FDA regulations, you cannot consume the food you brought onboard in the Café or dining Car.

 The alcohol brought aboard must stay in your bag unless you are in a sleeper car—if you get caught drinking your alcohol in coach, you risk getting removed from the train.